 Kodi is a free, open source software package that allows you to quickly and easily set up a home media center.
 It’s incredibly versatile, capable of running on a diverse range of devices including PC, USB flash drive, iPhone, Roku, Apple TV, Raspberry Pi, Amazon Fire TV, and Firestick.
 This versatility and ease of setup has led to hardware with preconfigured Kodi installations (known as Kodi boxes) being sold.

 While these boxes are simple to set up, they do not automatically keep your browsing habits private.
-In this article, we’ll be showing you how to install a virtual private network (VPN) on your Android TV or Kodi box.
-This will allow you to browse content free from any outside interference and may even improve your streaming experience for reasons we’ll cover later.
+Today, we’ll show you how to install a Virtual Private Network (VPN) on your Android TV or Kodi box.
+This will allow you to stream free from outside interference.

 However, with the negative press attention Kodi, and indeed most unorthodox streaming devices have been receiving recently, many people assume that the software isn’t legal to use.
-The truth is that while Kodi and Android TV boxes are completely legal, some of the third-party plugins provide unrestricted access to licensed content.
-We encourage our readers to study their country’s laws regarding streaming content online before attempting to use Kodi or Android TV boxes.
+The truth is that while Kodi and Android TV boxes are completely legal, some third-party plugins provide unrestricted access to licensed content.
+We encourage our readers to study their country’s laws on streaming before attempting to use Kodi or Android TV boxes.

 Comparitech does not condone or encourage any violation of copyright restrictions, including illegal streaming through Kodi.
 Kodi can be used for many excellent, legal online streaming purposes.
 Please consider the law, victims, and risks of piracy before downloading or streaming copyrighted material without permission.